 The festival basking in the Spring heatwave attracted over 600 people to a variety of artistic events and night walking.
 There was a large group of Roshervillian walkers for the HiLight lantern show as artists Mollett and Morris, with audience assistence lit up the sea wall at the old Pleasure Gardens.
 And great to have packed out Gravesham Arts Centre for a night of Kent Spirits and vapourous story-telling.
 We had a wonderful line up of experts, artists, amateurs and locals sharing a range of exciting cultural enthusiasms.
 Alongside the library display and other related events the festival engaged well over 2000 people (mostly but not exclusively from Kent and the Metropole).
-You have a last chance to get involved in the festival by visiting the Gravesend library before 30 April.

 “the city is at its most earthly and unearthly at night.”
 (M. Beaumont NightWalking 2017: 2)